-A saddle is one of the first pieces of equipment most people buy after they acquire a horse.
-It is a major investment; selecting and purchasing require much deliberation and knowledge.
+A saddle is one of the first pieces of equipment most people buy after acquiring a horse.
+It represents a major investment, and selecting and purchasing require much deliberation and knowledge.
 The life span of most saddles is several times that of a horse, so take great care in selecting a saddle.

-The selected saddle should fit the needs of the rider and the type of horse.
-Supplement personal preference with knowledge of the advantages and disadvantages of the many different styles and types of saddles.
+The selected saddle should approach as closely as possible the real needs of the rider and the type of horse used.
+Personal preference should be supplemented with knowledge of the advantages and disadvantages of the many different styles and types of saddles.